Priyanga Burford: Career

-Screen
+Film and television

 Burford's screen acting credits include roles in No Time to Die, A Long Way Down, A Rather English Marriage, The Thick of It, Silent Witness, and Casualty.

-In 2015 she starred in the Channel 4 mockumentary UKIP: The First 100 Days in which she played the fictional Deepa Kaur, the first Asian woman to be elected as a UK Independence Party Member of Parliament.
+In 2015, she starred in the Channel 4 mockumentary UKIP: The First 100 Days in which she played the fictional Deepa Kaur, the first Asian woman to be elected as a UK Independence Party Member of Parliament.
 In 2017, she appeared in King Charles III, a future history television film adapted by Mike Bartlett from his play of the same name.
 She plays Mrs Stevens, Leader of the Opposition.
 In 2021, she starred in the second season of the ITV crime drama Innocent.
 She played Sita Anwar in the 2023 four-part BBC series Steeltown Murders, which dramatises a true crime story of the cold case investigation into a serial killer in Port Talbot, Wales, in the 1970s.

-Stage
+Theatre

 In 2017, she appeared in the premiere production of Consent at the Royal National Theatre, London.

+Videogames

+In 2026, she made her videogame performance debut as M in 007 First Light.